 Again, this is not a cheap activity, but it is one that you’d be hard-pressed to find anywhere else.
 Jeju is famous not only for its women divers, but also for its scuba diving.
 The marine life in and around the islands is very vivid, in a way that’s difficult to experience with snorkeling.
 And the best part?
 Children of all ages are able to experience the beauty of the ocean, without the need to swim in it.
 Check out the submarine company here.
 Note that there is a 10% discount if you book with them online.

 Despite the fact that Jeju has become famous for their black pork, Udo is actually named for a cow.
 The shape of a cow, actually, which is what people thought it resembled when they first decided to name things.
 Like the rest of Jeju, Udo is know for its great views and it’s beaches, but unlike the rest of Jeju, Udo has a special dessert: peanut ice cream.
 Bear with me here.
 Imagine you could ride around on a scooter on Udo with a cup of their famous peanut ice cream and a beach waiting for you to spend the afternoon on it.
-Sounds great, right?
+Just don’t forget your international driver’s licence if you want to ride around on anything with a motor!

 The Chocolate Museum /// ₩6000 /// 10am-6pm